 \subsection{Systematic data integration}

-Despite numerous successful applications, MRP is faced with challenges in practical settings.
-The success of MRP depends on the quality of the auxiliary information used in poststratification and the outcome model specification. \cite{Valliant19-jssam} and \cite{Lau2018} show that the MRP estimates of population means are biased and inferior to alternatives.
+Despite numerous successful applications, MRP is faced with challenges in practical settings. \cite{Valliant19-jssam} and \cite{Lau2018} show that the MRP estimates of population means are biased and inferior to alternatives.
 We replicate their studies and find that the covariates in the model of \cite{Valliant19-jssam} are not strongly related to the outcome, resulting in underestimated between-cell variation and cell-wise estimates over-shrunk toward the overall mean, consistent with our discussion in Section~\ref{method-ps}.
 MRP will fail when the outcome model is not correctly specified, for example, with non-predictive covariates or strong prior distributions over-shrinking the between-cell variance parameters toward zero.
 We propose an integrated framework to improve the MRP estimator in settings such as those of \cite{Valliant19-jssam}, which will also be illustrated in the simulation studies of Section~\ref{simulation}.